MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake-data-adf.md

   ![Source options](media/source-options.png "Source options")

 6. Check the **Projection** tab to ensure that your schema has been imported sucessfully.
-If you od not see any columns, select **Schema options** and check the **Infer drifted column types** option.
+If you do not see any columns, select **Schema options** and check the **Infer drifted column types** option.
 Configure the formatting options to match your data set then select **Apply**.

 7. You may view your data in the **Data preview** tab to ensure the Source creation was complete and accurate.